pliniker/mo-gc/README.md

-Application threads maintain precise-rooted GC-managed pointers through smart pointers on the stack that write reference-count increments and decrements to a write-only journal.
-The reference-count journal is read by a GC thread that maintains the actual reference count numbers in a cache of GC roots.
-When a reference count reaches zero, the GC thread moves the pointer to a heap cache data structure that keeps no reference counts but that is used by a tracing collector.
+Application threads maintain precise-rooted GC-managed pointers through smart pointers on the stack that write reference-count increments and decrements to a journal.
+The reference-count journal is read by a GC thread that maintains the actual reference count numbers in a cache of roots.
+When a reference count reaches zero, the GC thread moves the pointer to a heap cache data structure that is used by a tracing collector.

-Because the GC thread has no synchronization between itself and the application threads besides the inc/dec journal, all data structures that contain nested GC-managed pointers must be immutable in their GC-managed
+Because the GC thread has no synchronization between itself and the application threads besides the journal, all data structures that contain nested GC-managed pointers must be immutable in their GC-managed
 relationships: persistent data structures must be used to avoid data races.